donundeen/WeCanMusic/server/README.md

 `npm install`

+`cp env.config.js.template env.config.js `

+Then edit env.config.js to set your environment to 'rpi' or 'mac', and any other config settings you want to NOT be changed when the repo changes (more on config values later as they develop)

 ### Setup up WIFI AP / Regular WIFI connect modes

 following these instructions: **Following this: [Turn Your Raspberry Pi into an Access Point ](https://raspberrytips.com/access-point-setup-raspberry-pi/)**